 - Touch controls may be too sensitive

-2. Best overall runner-up: Bose Noise Cancelling Headphones 700
+Best for workouts: Bose Noise Cancelling Headphones 700

 List Price: $379.00

 Headphone design: Over-ear | Ear cup: Closed-back | Noise-cancelling: Yes | Weight: 8.96 oz | Battery life: 20 hours

 Bose has a reputation for producing high-quality devices that deliver impeccable sound — and the Noise Cancelling 700 headphones are no exception.
 These wireless headphones are on par with Sony’s WH-1000XM4, and the differences between them in terms of performance are so subtle that choosing one over the other may come down simply to brand preference.

 This pair of wireless headphones offer the well-balanced listening experience Bose is known for, and they can be adjusted as necessary with the EQ.
 The noise canceling capabilities are just as good as the WH-1000XM4’s; in fact, some reviewers say the Bose model is a smidge above its competitor in this aspect.

 Noise cancellation can be adjusted from level 10 — which drastically reduces everything you may hear during a train ride or other busy settings — to level 0.
 At level 0, the headphones pick up ambient noise and adjust volume levels so you can listen to your surroundings as clearly as you would without them on.

 The Bose headphones do seem to outshine Sony’s model in microphone clarity, which especially comes in handy when making phone calls with them.
 The Noise Cancelling 700’s microphone system can isolate your voice even in the noisiest places, like a coffee shop in the middle of lunch hour.
 These microphones also actively reduce surrounding noise levels so callers hear you and nothing else.
 This same feature helps voice assistants like Siri, Google Assistant and Amazon's Alexa understand your commands every time.